subwaymatch/park-blog-hugo/README.md

 </p>

 # Park Blog
 A personal blog built with [Hugo](https://gohugo.io/).
 The main goal of this blog was to use Jupyter notebooks as a blogging source without fancy converters.
-Jupyter's [nbconvert](https://github.com/jupyter/nbconvert) is  used to convert notebooks into HTML formats (`$ jupyter nbconvert notebook.ipynb --to html --template basic` ).<br><br>
+Jupyter's [nbconvert](https://github.com/jupyter/nbconvert) is  used to convert notebooks into HTML formats (`$ jupyter nbconvert notebook.ipynb --to html --template basic` ). :pray: Special thanks to Yuliya Onukevych - the Project Manager.

-## People involved
-- Yuliya Onukevych (Project Manager)
-- and obviously... me

 ## Screenshots